craws/OpenAtlas/install/upgrade/upgrade.md

     sudo apt install python3-xmltodict

+#### New GND reference system
+A new default external reference system was added: GND, together with usage of their API to search and display information.

+In case your already using GND as reference system, make sure that it is spelled exactly "GND" so that the database update script can use and update this automatically.

 ### 8.4.x to 8.5.0
 8.5.0.sql is needed but will be taken care of by the database upgrade script.